-Negative Correlation Definition
+Negative Correlation Meaning

-Negative correlation can be described by the correlation coefficient when the value of this correlation is between 0 and -1.
-The value of a perfect negative correlation is -1.
+Negative correlation can be described by the correlation coefficientCorrelation CoefficientCorrelation Coefficient, sometimes known as cross-correlation coefficient, is a statistical measure used to evaluate the strength of a relationship between 2 variables.
+Its values range from -1.0 (negative correlation) to +1.0 (positive correlation). when the value of this correlation is between 0 and -1.
+The amount of a perfect negative correlation is -1.
 The strength of the correlation between the variables can vary.
-For example, suppose two variables x and y have a correlation of -0.8.
-It means, as x increases by 1 unit, y will decrease by 0.8.
-Now consider that the negative correlation between these variables is -0.1.
-In this case, every unit change in the value of x variable will result in a change of 0.1 unit only in the value of variable y.
+For example, suppose two variables, x and y, correlate -0.8.
+It means as x increases by 1 unit, y will decrease by 0.8.
+Now, consider that the negative correlation between these variables is -0.1.
+In this case, every unit change in the value of the x variable will result in a difference of 0.1 unit only in the cost of variable y.

-Understanding Negative Correlation
+Negative Correlation Explained

-To better understand the Negative Correlation, we need to have a basic understanding of correlation as well.
-Correlation is a statistical tool that is a measure of the degree of relation between two different functions.
+To understand the strong negative correlation better, we need to have a basic understanding of correlation.
+CorrelationCorrelationCORREL function is a statistical function in Excel.
+The CORREL formula finds out the coefficient between two variables and returns the coefficient of array1 and array2.
+The correlation coefficient determines the relationship between the two properties. is a statistical tool that is a measure of the degree of relation between two different functions.
 For example, the weight and height of a person.
-Generally, as the height increases, the weight of the person increases as well.
-It indicates that there is a positive correlation between height and weight because as one variable increases, other variables also increases.
-But the correlation is negative if the two variables move in opposite directions.
-For example, height from the seal level and temperature.
-As the height increases, temperature decreases.
+Generally, as the height increases, the person’s value also increases.
+Therefore, it indicates a positive correlation between height and weight because as one variable increases, other variables also increase.
+But, the correlation is negative if the two variables move in opposite directions—for example, height from the seal level and temperature.
+As the height increases, the temperature decreases.